LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/tree_building.rst

 Next Steps
 ==========

 If you've been following through these steps with your own data, we would suggest also trying out a more thorough tree building program such as **RAxML**, **IQtree**, **PhyML**, **MrBayes** or **BEAST**.
 These are much slower to run with mitogenome-scale data, but are much more accurate and appropriate for building a tree for a real analysis.
-Once you have your tree, you can go back to the tutorial on :ref:`phylogenetic placement <phylogenetic_placement>` to place your OTUs within your tree.
+Once you have your tree, you can go back to the tutorial on :ref:`Phylogenetic placement <phylogenetic_placement>` to place your OTUs within your tree.